Dhoop Chhaon (1935 film)

 Dhoop Chhaon or Bhagya Chakra (also Known as 'Sun and Shade' or 'Wheel of Fate') is a 1935 Hindi movie directed by Nitin Bose.
 It was a remake of the Bengali film Bhagya Chakra.
 Dhoop Chhaon was the first Hindi film to use playback singing.
 It was Bose who came up with the idea of playback singing.
-He discussed with music director Raichand Boral and Bose's brother Mukul Bose, who was the sound recordist in New Theatres, implemented the idea.
+He discussed with music director Raichand Boral and Bose's brother Mukul Bose, who was the sound recordist in New Theatres, and who implemented the idea.